 Is Sean Marks trying to rectify a mistake made by his old team while getting value for his current one?

-As Fred Katz of The Athletic disclosed early Thursday morning, the final piece of the Spencer Dinwiddie S&T turned out to be Nikola Milutinov, a Serbian seven-footer who was taken by the Spurs in the first round of the 2015 NBA Draft but never signed with San Antonio ... a rare Draft miscue by that organization.
+As Fred Katz of The Athletic disclosed early Thursday morning, the final piece of the Spencer Dinwiddie S&T turned out to be Nikola Milutinov, a Serbian seven-footer who was taken by the Spurs in the first round of the 2015 NBA Draft but never signed by San Antonio.
+It was a rare Draft miscue by that organization.
 The Nets acquired his rights in the final iteration of the Dinwiddie trade along with a 2024 second rounder, the right to swap second rounders in 2025 and an $11.45 million trade exception.

 It seems doubtful that the 26-year-old will join the Nets, particularly this season, but he was intriguing to Marks six years ago when he was the Spurs assistant GM in charge of the Draft ... and it seems still is.

 First the basics: Milutinov is a legitimate seven-footer with a wingspan three inches longer.
-He is among the best big men in the Euroleague with a proven record as a winner, with a combined four championships in the Greek, Adriatic and Russian leagues in the last eight years.
+He is among the best big men in the Euroleague with a proven record as a winner, having won a combined four championships in the Greek, Adriatic and Russian leagues over the last eight years.
 Last season, before he went down with a season-ending shoulder injury in January, he was averaging 10 points and nine boards, making him the Euroleague’s top rebounder.

 Here’s some highlights from this past season...